ONSdigital/blaise-mi-extract/README.md

 `gcloud config set functions/region europe-west2`

-Otherwise functions will be created somewhere far away in the ether...
+Otherwise, functions will be created somewhere far away in the ether...

 ### Environment Variables